Gospel Oak

-Gospel Oak is an inner urban area of north west London in the London Borough of Camden at the very south of Hampstead Heath.
+Gospel Oak is an area of north west London in the London Borough of Camden at the very south of Hampstead Heath.
 The neighbourhood is positioned between Hampstead to the north-west, Dartmouth Park to the north-east, Kentish Town to the south-east, and Belsize Park to the south-west.
 Gospel Oak lies across the NW5 and NW3 postcodes and is served by Gospel Oak station on the London Overground.

-The North London Suburb, Gospel Oak, has many schools around it.